-To help you understand how I ended up starting my own food blog, let me tell you a short story.
+To help you understand how I ended up starting my own food and travel blog, let me tell you a short story.

 My mom was a workaholic.
 She worked as an accountant all day, then kept busy teaching tax law several nights a week.
 Don’t get me started on what tax season looked like.
 The years flew by and the next thing I knew … she was gone.
 She passed away just after I turned 30.
 The pain of losing her left a huge mark.